clearbluejar/clearbluejar.github.io/_posts/2022-02-17-these-are-your-first-steps.md

 layout: post
 title: These Are Your First Steps
 date: '2022-02-17 07:29:12 -0600'
-description: 'First steps in creating a Jekyll blog.
-Provide a simple workflow using Docker.'
+description: 'First steps in creating a modern Jekyll blog.
+Discover a simple development workflow leveraging Docker, Github, and Jekyll to create a great looking static site.'
 category:
 - writing
 - jekyll